SiriusCraft/course-6.824-distributed-systems/questions/README.md

 #### Answer:

 After the reducer receive all files of intermediate data from mappers as it needs to do a sort shuffle before reducing.

+## Lecture 14

+#### Question:

+What applications can Spark support well that MapReduce/Hadoop cannot support?

+#### Answer:

+Iterative Algorithms - As Spark store data into memory thus iterative computations that visit same data several times will be much more faster on Spark;

+Streaming Data